The Curse of the Junk Food Diet!

 Who am I to think I can help you?

-Maybe I can, maybe I can’t.
-“One size fits all” fits about as well for recovery as it does for leggings, so I provide a ton of info about my philosophy and my technique to give you a sense of whether my work might be right for you.
+“One size fits all” fits about as well for recovery as it does for leggings, so I provide a ton of info on my philosophy around food addiction and my approach to recovery, so you get a sense of whether my work might be right for you.

 I believe high intensity growth work is harder to integrate, leads to healing burnout, and ultimately takes longer to achieve the same results (or worse, adds to your wounds and gives you more to heal).